MMEarth-Bench: Global Model Adaptation via Multimodal Test-Time Training: Experiments

-In this section, we address the following research questions: \begin{enumerate} \item \textit{How well can pretrained models transfer to downstream tasks with limited reference data?} \item \textit{Can pretrained models generalize geographically?} \item \textit{When do pretrained multimodal models benefit from using multiple input modalities at test time?} \end{enumerate} Lastly, we demonstrate that multimodal TTT improves pretrained models with limited and geographically biased data.
+We address the following research questions: (1) \textit{How well can pretrained models transfer to downstream tasks with limited reference data?} (2) \textit{Can pretrained models generalize geographically?} (3) \textit{When do pretrained multimodal models benefit from using multiple input modalities at test time?} Lastly, we show that multimodal TTT improves models with limited and geographically biased data.